adrianmarino/t3pa-pedals/README.md

 # Thrustmaster T3PA Pedals Firmware

-Android firmware that allows convert `T3PA Pedals` to `USB`.
+Arduino firmware that allows convert `T3PA Pedals` to `USB`.
 It allows to use `T3PA Pedals` with other wheel bases as a regular 3 axis joystick.

 <p align="center">